DLXPlugins/photo-block/readme.txt

 = Does this work with the Classic Editor? =

-No, this plugin is specificalliy built for the block editor.
+No, this plugin is specifically built for the block editor.

-= Does it work on mobile devices? =

-You can set different styles for different device breakpoints.

 = How can I get help? =